robitalec/comprehensive-exam/literature/papers/Dubois_2003.md

 ---

-Animals in groups often use scramble or contest tactics to obtain food at clumps found by others.
+Animals in groups often use [scramble-competition](../topics/scramble-competition.md) or contest tactics to obtain food at clumps found by others.

 Modeled as hawk dove game